EnPro Industries (NYSE:NPO) Releases FY 2021 Earnings Guidance

 EnPro Industries (NYSE:NPO) updated its FY 2021 earnings guidance on Friday.
 The company provided earnings per share (EPS) guidance of $5.350-$5.550 for the period, compared to the Thomson Reuters consensus estimate of $5.410.
 The company issued revenue guidance of $1.09 billion-$1.12 billion, compared to the consensus revenue estimate of $1.11 billion.

 The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, December 15th.
-Stockholders of record on Wednesday, December 1st will be given a dividend of $0.27 per share.
-This represents a $1.08 dividend on an annualized basis and a dividend yield of 1.08%.
+Stockholders of record on Wednesday, December 1st will be given a $0.27 dividend.
+This represents a $1.08 dividend on an annualized basis and a dividend yield of 0.98%.
 The ex-dividend date of this dividend is Tuesday, November 30th.
-EnPro Industries’s dividend payout ratio is presently 26.54%.
+EnPro Industries’s dividend payout ratio is presently 33.54%.

 An institutional investor recently raised its position in EnPro Industries stock.
-Morgan Stanley increased its position in shares of EnPro Industries, Inc. (NYSE:NPO) by 38.3% during the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 77,879 shares of the industrial products company’s stock after purchasing an additional 21,584 shares during the period.
-Morgan Stanley owned about 0.38% of EnPro Industries worth $7,566,000 at the end of the most recent reporting period.
+Morgan Stanley increased its position in EnPro Industries, Inc. (NYSE:NPO) by 38.3% in the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 77,879 shares of the industrial products company’s stock after buying an additional 21,584 shares during the period.
+Morgan Stanley owned about 0.38% of EnPro Industries worth $7,566,000 as of its most recent SEC filing.
 Institutional investors and hedge funds own 93.93% of the company’s stock.

 EnPro Industries, Inc engages in the design, development, manufacturing, and marketing of proprietary engineered industrial products.
 It operates through the following segments: Sealing Technologies, Advanced Surface Technologies, and Engineered Materials.
 The Sealing Technologies segment designs, manufactures, and sells sealing products including metallic, non-metallic, and composite material gaskets.